National Hedgerow Week 2025

 Many of our traditional skills are in danger of being lost.
-The All-Ireland Heritage Skills Programme aims to address the shortage of skilled craftspeople in the Republic of Ireland and Northern Ireland by providing training in heritage building skills for those already working in the construction sector.
+The All Ireland Heritage Skills Programme aims to address the shortage of skilled craftspeople in the Republic of Ireland and Northern Ireland by providing training in heritage building skills for those already working in the construction sector.
 These skills, such as stonemasonry, carpentry, joinery, bricklaying, blacksmithing, plastering, thatching, roofing, tiling, painting, and decorating are needed for the conservation, repair and maintenance of historic buildings and structures in Ireland.
 Additionally, the programme aims to showcase the substantial contribution that traditional craft skills can make in shaping and creating new spaces and places.

 The programme is not an entry-level programme, to be successful in gaining a place on the course, candidates must have prior experience in their craft area of choice, either via college or onsite working experience.